Promoting British Values at Westwood Farm Schools Federation

 Children and families regularly support and often initiate school involvement in raising awareness and money for charitable causes showing their values for people different to themselves.

 Democracy is demonstrated through various means.
 The pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires and interviews on a range of school related issues including the nature of the learning they receive.
 Children can choose to follow the electoral process to become a School Councillor - being elected to represent their peers.
+In KS2, the children have participated in a UK Parliament Outreach program to increase their awareness of how they can be active citizens, both now and in the future.

 The Rule of Law